jquast/telnetlib3/README.rst

 Quick Example
 -------------

-Authoring a Telnet Server using Streams interface that offers a basic war game:
+Writing a Telnet Server using Streams interface that offers a basic war game:

 .. code-block:: python